We employ more than 6,000 staff who deliver compassionate care from our two main hospitals,

 In 2019/20 we cared for more than 119,000 men, women and children as inpatients (stayed at least one night) or day cases.

-We are continuing to modernise and invest in our health services to build on our strong reputation.
+We continue to modernise and invest in our health services to build on our strong reputation.
 Foundation trusts are public leaders in improving quality in health services.
 They are part of the NHS – yet decisions about what they do and how they do it are driven by independent boards.
 Boards listen to their Council of Governors and respond to the needs of their members – patients, staff and the local community.